I’m Ruth. I’m a Writer, Director and Theatre Maker based in Leeds. I create theatre for young audiences and Youth Theatre.

 It’s quite depressing when you put it like that.

-This witty production told the contrasting stories of sibling who had very different reactions to embarrassment and shame throughout their lives.
+This play told the contrasting stories of siblings who had very different reactions to embarrassment and shame throughout their lives.
 What are the consequences if you are caught out in a lie, but feel no shame?

 “I have so much fun with the people here and pushing myself to creative limits.
 The activities are interesting and challenging and result in excellent end products.” – CYTM member 2015

-Through my youth theatre work I have developed a strong use of the ensemble, a bold aesthetic and a keen sense of what stories and themes resonate with and inspire young people.
+Through my youth theatre work I have developed a strong use of the ensemble, a bold aesthetic and a keen sense of rich and resonant stories which inspire and engage the young people and their audiences.